mrazomej/phd/src/chapter_03/section_05_distribution_moments.md

-### Computing the moments of the mRNA and protein distributions
+### Computing the Moments of the mRNA and Protein Distributions

 Finding analytical solutions to chemical master equations is often fraught with difficulty.
 An alternative approach is to approximate the distribution.
 One such